Neural Tube Defects

 What is GGC doing to help?

 The SC Birth Defects Prevention Program is based at the Greenwood Genetic Center.
 In 1991, before the Program began, SC had a higher rate of NTDs than any other area of the country.
 Since then, the rate of NTDs has decreased by more than 60% because of the increased use of folic acid by women of childbearing age.
-That accounts for about 50 healthy babies per year in SC who would have been born with an NTD.
+That accounts for about 70 healthy babies per year in SC, babies who 25 years ago who would have been born with an NTD.

 The Greenwood Genetic Center is also part of the SC Folic Acid Group which provides a public awareness campaign to educate health care providers and the general population, especially women of childbearing age, about the importance of taking folic acid.